Trade guide

 Insulation work must comply with Part L (thermal performance) of building regulations.
 Learn about U-values, thermal bridges, and building physics principles.

-Consider specializing in external wall insulation, commercial insulation, or moving into energy assessment and surveying roles which command higher rates.
+Consider specialising in external wall insulation, commercial insulation, or moving into energy assessment and surveying roles, which pay higher rates.

 Qualifications Needed